Battery comparison test. Comparative test of imported and domestic batteries

 *All ratings are given on a five-point scale (more is better).

-**Domestic batteries are highlighted.
+**Domestic batteries are highlighted in color.

 To freedom with a clear conscience

-Batteries were required to spin a conditional starter after four months of oblivion.
-Everyone managed to do this - therefore, the results are good.
-Not a single battery sank below 8 V - their ancestors never dreamed of such a thing.
-However, some participants passed the test with a huge margin, others at the limit.
-Champion - Tyumen Battery Premium again; besides it, only Exide Premium, Varta Blue Dynamic and Topla kept the voltage at the terminals above 9 V. It is curious that Varta Blue Dynamic, which frankly did not perform well in the main competitions, changed its mind after a four-month imprisonment and showed the third result.
+The batteries were required to turn the conditional starter after four months of oblivion.
+Everyone managed to do this - therefore, the results were good.
+Not a single battery sank below 8 V - their ancestors never dreamed of this.
+However, some participants passed the tests with a huge margin, others to the limit of their capabilities.
+The champion is again the Tyumen Battery Premium; besides it, only Exide Premium, Varta Blue Dynamic and Topla maintained terminal voltages above 9 V. It is curious that Varta Blue Dynamic, which frankly performed poorly in the main competitions, came to its senses after a four-month imprisonment and showed the third result.

-12 PLACE
+12TH PLACE

 Silverstar Russia